CrystalCaverns/CrystalCavernsDungeons/README.md

 # CrystalCavernsDungeons
-A custom plugin for the lobby on the Crystal Caverns Minecraft server.
+A custom plugin for the dungeons on the Crystal Caverns Minecraft server.